 Licensed Professional Counselor and Mentor/Life Coach,

-My Philosophy: I have come to believe that the way to inner peace, balance, wholeness, and healing is to embrace thought patterns and a belief system that lead to an empowered lifestyle.
+Philosophy: The way to inner peace, balance, wholeness, and healing is to embrace thought patterns and a belief system that lead to an empowered lifestyle.

-Specialization: I specialize in the process of helping re-frame thought patterns so that my clients may create a map of their world that moves from a stuck and painful place to a path of action; action that leads to wholeness and the realization of personal, professional, and /or relationship goals achieved.
+Specialization: Helping to re-frame thought patterns so that clients may create a map of their world that moves from a stuck and painful place to a path of action; action that leads to wholeness and the realization of personal, professional, and /or relationship goals achieved.

-Healing Approach: I provide a safe and comfortable environment that offers acceptance and support to all who come.
-I look at the whole person with the intention of enhancing and restoring well-being by using a combination of the following Cognitive
+Healing Approach: Anita provides a safe and comfortable environment that offers acceptance and support to all who come.
+She looks at the whole person with the intention of enhancing and restoring well-being by using a combination of the following Cognitive

 Therapies: Rational-Emotive-Behavioral Therapy (REBT) and Neuro-Linguistic-Programming (NLP).
-The focus of each session is to empower my client so that they are not victim to whatever past, present, and/or future circumstance encountered.
+The focus of each session is to empower clients so that they are not victims to whatever past, present, and/or future circumstance encountered.

 Issues to Resolve: Codependency, ACOA Issues, Depression, Relationship Issues (self-esteem, marriage, partner, professional, etc.), Loss (of a loved one, pet, divorce, separation, health, job, etc.), Life Transitions, Stress/Anxiety Management, Communication Skills Enhanced.